 - 2.1 For the purposes of CIL Infrastructure includes roads and other transport facilities, flood defences, schools and other educational facilities, medical facilities, sporting and recreational facilities, and open spaces4 (NB this is not an exhaustive list).
-Infrastructure is defined for the purposes of this Spending Protocol as the "services necessary for development to take place and which play a critical role in supporting new development". - 2.2 In line with the regulations, CIL funds will be spent in Havant on the provision, improvement, replacement, operation or maintenance of infrastructure to support the development of the area.5 The levy can be used to fund new infrastructure, increase the capacity of existing infrastructure or to repair failing existing infrastructure, as long as the spend is necessary to support development. - 2.3 Havant Borough Council, as a guiding principle, will use its CIL to implement its Corporate Strategy and the supporting strategies concerning the development and place making of Havant Borough, namely, the Havant Borough Local Plan and the Havant Regeneration Strategy.
+Infrastructure is defined for the purposes of this Spending Protocol as the "services necessary for development to take place and which play a critical role in supporting new development". - 2.2 In line with the regulations, CIL funds will be spent in Havant on the provision, improvement, replacement, operation or maintenance of infrastructure to support the development of the area or outside of the borough where to do so would support the development of the area.5 The levy can be used to fund new infrastructure, increase the capacity of existing infrastructure or to repair failing existing infrastructure, as long as the spend is necessary to support development. - 2.3 Havant Borough Council, as a guiding principle, will use its CIL to implement its Corporate Strategy and the supporting strategies concerning the development and place making of Havant Borough, namely, the Havant Borough Local Plan and the Havant Regeneration Strategy.
 CIL will be used to support development through the improvement of the Borough's existing infrastructure network and the provision of new infrastructure.
 All CIL funded projects must contribute to this aim.

-Best use of Funds
+Best Use of Funds

-- 2.4 In order to ensure that CIL funds are used to best effect, projects will only be funded if they meet the following conditions: - a) The project relates to fixed infrastructure / 'immovable' items - b) The project goes beyond pure maintenance to improve an asset or provide a new asset - c) The proposal is a capital project (although associated revenue funding to maintain the capital project is also permissible) - d) The project delivers clear and significant benefits to users / the community - e) The project is in line with the Council's Corporate Strategy, including any relevant supporting strategies such as the Regeneration Strategy, Local Plan and Climate Change and Environment Strategy - f) The benefits would last long term (minimum 10 years) without having to be replaced or upgraded - g) The funding sought is for project delivery, rather than solely project development or feasibility - h) The Council is not aware of other dedicated funding or delivery mechanisms for the project see also CIL Guidance https://www.gov.uk/guidance/community-infrastructure-levy#spending-the-levy
+- 2.4 In order to ensure that CIL funds are used to best effect, projects will only be funded if they meet the following conditions: - a) The Project is in the Infrastructure Delivery Plan (IDP).6 - b) The project relates to fixed infrastructure/'immovable' items. - c) The project goes beyond pure maintenance to improve an asset or provide a new asset. - d) The proposal is a capital project. - e) The project delivers clear and significant benefits to users/the community. - f) The project is in line with the Council's Corporate Strategy, including any relevant supporting strategies such as the Regeneration Strategy, Local Plan and Climate Change and Environment Strategy. - g) The project supports a Havant Borough Council Asset or supports delivery of the priorities of the Corporate Strategy in partnership with an Infrastructure Provider.